 5. Giving Helps You Stay Connected

 Human beings are wired for social connection and cooperation.
 No matter how self-sufficient you are, you need other people in order to survive.
 Consider for a moment all of the people involved in your ability to carry out your activities of daily living.
-Somebody grew the kale you ate with your morning egg scramble.
-Somebody paved the roads you drove on to get to work.
+Somebody picked the vegetables you eat with your salad.
+Somebody paved the roads you drive on.
 In every moment, the list of people past and present who are helping you is immense.